First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Setup and hardware layout for the experiment

 where $b_n$ and $a_n$ are the normal and skew components of the $n^{th}$-multipole respectively.
 We assume the center of expansion (0, 0) to be the reference orbit of the weak beam.
 The dipolar component of the expansion corresponds to $n=0$.
 The integrated normal and skew components, denoted $B_n$ and $A_n$ respectively, can be derived from Eq.~(\ref{eq:multipole_wire}) \cite{Fartoukh:2052448}:

 where $(IL)_w$ is the integrated current of the wire expressed in A$\cdot$m, and $(x_w, y_w)$ give the position of the wire with respect to the reference orbit of the weak beam.
-In MAD-X, as in the experiment, the weak beam is assumed to be Beam 2, while Beam 1 is the strong beam.
+In MAD-X \cite{madx}, as in the experiment, the weak beam is assumed to be Beam 2, while Beam 1 is the strong beam.
 A positive integrated current $(IL)_w > 0$ corresponds to a current flowing in the positive s-direction, which is the one of Beam 1.

 Using Eq.~(\ref{eq:multi_coeff}), one can get an expression for the normal and skew coefficients using the MAD-X convention.
-In MAD-X, multipole coefficients are normalized by the beam rigidity $B \rho$ to obtain the normalized and integrated strength of each normal and skew multipole ($KN_n$ and $KS_n$, respectively) as shown in Eq.~(\ref{eq:multi_madx}):
+In MAD-X, multipole coefficients are normalized by the beam rigidity $B \rho$ to obtain the normalized and integrated strength of each normal and skew multipole ($KN_n$ and $KS_n$, respectively) as shown below:

-Eqs.~(\ref{eq:coef_madx}) finally give the expression of the $n^{th}$-multipole strengths for a DC wire, using the previous equations:
+Finally and using the previous equations, the expression of the $n^{th}$-multipole strengths for a DC wire, is given by: